NoRedInk/noredink-ui/README.md

 ## Accessibility policy

 - No new components will be added to the component library if they do not conform to [WCAG 2.1 AA accessibility guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/).
 Similarly, no existing components will be modified such that the component falls out of conformance with these guidelines.
-- For new components, UX designers & stakeholders are responsible for making their best faith effort to follow the [Accessibility Guidelines for Product Development](https://paper.dropbox.com/doc/PlcoE22OpOhB6eWCF4rFj?noDesktopRedirect=1) to include accessibility details in their spec and code.
-A11ybats will help fill in any gaps, but your team is responsible for the first pass.
+- For new components, UX designers & stakeholders are responsible for making their best faith effort to follow the [Accessibility Guidelines for Product Development](https://paper.dropbox.com/doc/PlcoE22OpOhB6eWCF4rFj?noDesktopRedirect=1) and outside accessibility resources to include accessibility details in their spec and code.
-- Existing components that do not conform to [WCAG 2.1 AA accessibility guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) are being updated by A11ybats to be conformant.
-(We believe we have a comprehensive backlog of updates to make, but feel free to ask us if you think you spot an accessibility issue. 🙏 )
+- Existing components that do not conform to [WCAG 2.1 AA accessibility guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) should be updated to be conformant.
+(There is [a project of accessibility issues](https://linear.app/noredink/project/[components]-a11y-updates-4405910cf0c9) in the disbanded accessibility team's backlog.
+Note that after 19 February, 2024, there may be new accessibility problems not captured in that project due to the lack of an accessibility team reviewing component changes.)
-- Components in the NoRedInk app which are NOT in the component library but which are shared or could be shared across multiple interfaces may be added to the component library over time by A11ybats or by any team, ideally with any necessary accessibility improvements, in accordance with the [`noredink-ui` versioning policy](#versioning-policy).
+- Components in the NoRedInk app which are NOT in the component library but which are shared or could be shared across multiple interfaces may be added to the component library over time by any team, ideally with any necessary accessibility improvements, in accordance with the [`noredink-ui` versioning policy](#versioning-policy).

 # Contribution guidelines